flowr-analysis/flowr/test/performance/README.md

 - a `setup.sh` which should populate the new, ignored `files` folder that contains all input files for the performance benchmark.

   If your benchmark should use files contained within the same folder (as it is done by the [artificial suite](suite-artificial)), the `setup.sh` may simply link/copy the respective contents.

+Furthermore, each suite must have its own upload action in the QA workflow!.